Rajendra-Dhanraj/Regex-Tutorial/Develop/gist-template.md

 ### Grouping and Capturing

 Capturing allows the collection within the `()` to treat more than one character as a single group.
+In our example below, each highlighted section is its own "Capturing Group," the expression contains (3) groups, which are numbered in order from left to right.

 /^`([a-z0-9_\.-]+)`@`([\da-z\.-]+)`\.`([a-z\.]{2,6})`$/